xSetrox/superScheduler/README.md

 I have tested this various times but I don't want to be held accountable because you missed your economy class.
 This is among one of the most complex things I've coded so I may have missed a few bugs..
 Be cautious.

+## Flexibility
+This script is designed to expect and correct human error.
+Let's put that into less speculative words.
+It will join the meeting 5 minutes early for you.
+If you are late for a meeting it will immediately fire it up for you.
+If you missed the meeting, it knows and it will ignore it.
+This type of stuff is why it's so complex and why, once again, it may have bugs.

 ## Usage
 Add your classes/meetings into meetings.csv.
 Follow this format:
 ```